SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Develop a tool that extracts the relevant introducing/fixing commits from Software Heritage for a input dataset of vulnerabilities description.via the Software Heritage archive, in a dataset featuring information will be available on either the version (or commit) introducing the vulnerability or the version (or commit) fixing the vulnerability, or both.
+Develop a tool that extracts the relevant introducing/fixing commits from Software Heritage for a dataset of vulnerabilities

 **Includes work**

-- Design and implement the detetction mechanisms
+- Design and implement the detection mechanisms
-- Benchmark the tools by generating raw datasets
+- Generate raw datasets
-- Validate and deliver the tool
+- Iterate with people involved in the extracted data evaluation

 **KPIs**